- Flash card reader

-- There are currently nineteen personal computers with Internet access that are available for public use.
+- There are currently fourteen personal computers with Internet access that are available for public use.
 Use of these workstations is subject to the Red Wing Public Library’s Internet Access Policy and Usage Rules.
-Each of these computers has available the Internet Explorer and Firefox browsers.
-In addition to the browsers, these computers provide Microsoft Word, Microsoft PowerPoint, Microsoft Publisher, Microsoft Excel (mostly Office 2007, though Internets 3-5 have Office 2013), Picasa image editing software, QuickTime and Windows Media Player (the exceptions are the two 15 minute Express Internet PCs, neither of which have any of the Microsoft Office programs).
-Thirteen of the computers are located in the adult reference area and six in the in the teen area.
+Each of these computers has available the Chrome, Opera, Firefox and Internet browsers.
+In addition to the browsers, these computers provide Microsoft Word, Microsoft PowerPoint, Microsoft Publisher, Microsoft Excel (Office 2013) and Windows Media Player.
+Eight of the computers are located in the adult reference area and six in the in the teen area.
 Pursuant to the requirements of the Children’s Internet Protection Act, Internet access on all library computers is filtered.
 Individuals age 17 and over may request library staff to temporarily unblock a particular site.
 Under no circumstances will filtering be turned off for individuals age 16 and under.

 - Three iPads located in the Children’s area at the library provide a variety of games and educational software.
 All software can be used at the library without the need to check anything out.

 - Available upon request from the service desk is a USB memory card reader, which is compatible with a variety of memory cards and can be used at any of our public computers.

 A public copier is located next to the service desk.
 Copies cost $.10 each for black & white, $.50 for color.
 You can also scan documents, free of charge, to a USB flash drive (not provided – you’ll need to bring your own).
 Ask for assistance and change at the service desk.